marhan/spring-boot-sandbox/README.md

-# My repository for experimental work with Spring Boot
+# Experiments with Spring Boot

-To stand on shoulders of giants, i need some shoulders.

 The code in this repository is influenced by the work of others: